 - Separate confinement heterostructure laser diode: There are two additional layers along with three layers.
 These layers have a lower refractive index and the emission of light is also improved.

 - Vertical cavity surface-emitting laser diode: In this type of laser diode, the optical cavity is along the axis of current flow.

 Characteristics of Laser Diode

 The laser diode is characterized as follows:

-- Monochromatic: An insubstantial width of radiated narrow light containing only single color.
+- Monochromatic: An insubstantial width of radiated narrow light containing only a single color.

-- Well directed: In this type, the light is will be directed in a narrow beam.
-It is easy to launch through an optical fibre.
+- Well-directed: In this type, the light is will be directed in a narrow beam.
+It is easy to launch through an optical fiber.

-- Coherent: A light with single wavelength emitted by LED with wide wavelength.
+- Coherent: A light with a single wavelength emitted by LED with a wide wavelength.